The word commitment is bandied around an awful lot, and fear of commitment is something that everyone talks about nowadays.

 Being prepared to be vulnerable in front of the one you love is a definite sign that you’re planning to be in this thing long term.

 7. You never run out of things to talk about.

 Do you ever feel like there just isn’t time to discuss all of the things you want to?
 At the end of a day when you haven’t spoken to them, do you have a million and one updates for them?

 You’re fascinated by each other’s minds and have long, in-depth conversations that mean you lose track of time.
 If you weren’t committed to each other, you wouldn’t be investing that kind of time or mental energy.

-Two people that are committed to each other don’t need to spend 24 hours a day in each other’s pockets.
+Two people showing commitment to each other don’t need to spend 24 hours a day in each other’s pockets.

 They’re confident enough in the relationship that they don’t need to be together constantly, and they recognize that it’s important for both partners to maintain their social lives, friendship circles, and interests.

 If a romantic partner is truly important to you, it becomes the norm to constantly do small things for them.